XnLogicaL/XnLogicaL/README.md

 - 🦀 Rust (Beginner)

 # Contacts
-If you ever need to reach me, feel free to do so anytime!
+If you ever need to reach me for collaborations, questions, etc., feel free to do so anytime!
 - Discord: `ceo_oftaxfraud`

 ## PS